Homogenized Equations for Isentropic Gas in a Pipe with Periodically-Varying Cross-Section: Model Equations

 \subsubsection{Governing Equations}

 To derive the $\order(\delta^{3})$ averaged equations, we follow a procedure similar to the one used for lower-order terms.
 Specifically, we obtain the $\order(\delta^{3})$ governing equations by combining $\delta$ times \eqref{first-order-averaged}, $\delta^{2}$ times \eqref{secondorderaveraged}, and $\delta^{3}$ times the $\order(\delta^{3})$ equations (the detailed expressions are omitted here due to their complexity).
 We then simplify the expression and combine terms using \eqref{reduced_expansion}.
-Afterward, we convert all time derivatives to spatial derivatives, except for $\rho_t$ from the first equation and $q_t$ from the second, to derive evolution equations analogous to those of isentropic gas equations.
-Utilizing the averaged equations to replace higher-order derivatives in time and the mixed derivatives.
-We then obtain: